craig9/craigmarshall.org/about.md

 permalink: /about/
 ---

-A website all about setting up my workshop and tools, and anything that gets made or fixed in there.
+A website mostly about my workshop and tools, and anything that I make, fix or mod.

+Thanks for visiting, Craig Marshall